teuk/mediabot_v3/docs/RADIO.md

 [YouTube search prefix](https://github.com/yt-dlp/yt-dlp#usage-and-options).

 Preparation, errors and throttling remain private NOTICEs.
-A successful addition uses one orange/grey channel line, matching `song`, when the shared public spacing permits; otherwise the same confirmation is sent by NOTICE.
+A successful addition uses one compact channel line, with bracketed accents inspired by `song`, when the shared public spacing permits; otherwise the same confirmation is sent by NOTICE.
 “Added to the queue” means Liquidsoap returned a request ID; it does **not** mean that playback has already started.
 `play` and `rplay` never request a skip.
 Live priority